 Misc

-Outside of work, being a pianist and dancer, I have a deep appreciation for all art forms, esp. classical music and ballet/contemporary dance.
+Outside of work, I am a globaltrotter, dancer, and music-lover.
 Growing up as a swimmer, I enjoy sports.
 From completing a half-marathon and recovering from an ACL injury, for better or worse, I do have many stories to tell.
-Of course, I love cooking Chinese/Singaporean food and reading away (AntiFragile is my recent favorite!) in the comfort of home!
+Of course, I also love cooking Canton/Singaporean food and reading away in the comfort of home!